dhirendrakumar9032/FronEnd_Interview_Prep_1.0/React/hook.md

 ```
 ---

-## 2. Why we use `useRef`? or How to store the previous state in react?
-How we can interact with DOM elements witout re-rendering?
+## Why do we use useRef?
+How to store the previous state in React?
+How can we interact with DOM elements without re-rendering?

 ### 1. `useRef` Hook to Store Previous State